CNAG-Biomedical-Informatics/pheno-ranker/docs/faq.md

 ??? faq "Can I create network/graph plots from `Pheno-Ranker` output data?"

+    Absolutely, you can—the possibilities are endless! :smile:

+    `Pheno-Ranker` can generate graph data in [JSON format](https://github.com/CNAG-Biomedical-Informatics/pheno-ranker/blob/main/t/graph.json) which is compatible with the [Cytoscape](https://cytoscape.org/) ecosystem.
+To create a graph, you can execute the following command:

+    ```bash
+    pheno-raker -r individuals.json --cytoscape-json cytoscape_graph.json
+    ```

-    Sure, you can.
-The sky is the limit :smile:.
-Below are examples created with `R` using [qgraph](https://www.rdocumentation.org/packages/qgraph/versions/1.9.8/topics/qgraph) and [igraph](https://r.igraph.org/):
+    Alternatively, you can use `R` for more graphical options.
+Here are some examples using the [qgraph](https://www.rdocumentation.org/packages/qgraph/versions/1.9.8/topics/qgraph) and [igraph](https://r.igraph.org/) packages:

     ???+ Tip "Reference cohort"
         <figure markdown>